ziyanzzhu/am207/README.md

 # Evaluation
-The paper Filos et al. is overall a well written paper which extends on previous work done by Leibig et al. to build an open-source benchmark with straightforward uncertainty estimates for diagnosing diabetic retinopathy.
+The paper Filos et al. is overall a well-written paper which builds on previous work done by Leibig et al. to build an open-source benchmark with straightforward uncertainty estimates for diagnosing diabetic retinopathy.
 There is no doubt that the paper will allow for researchers with little medical experience to more easily use state-of-the art BDL algorithms that diagnose diabetic retinopathy.
 Further claims made by the paper, however, such as claiming that the uncertainty estimates are robust to OOD data and distributional shifts, along with the claim that the diabetic retinopathy benchmark should replace UCI as the standard benchmark for the BDL community, are at best shaky.

 First, the evidence presented by Filos et al. for why their uncertainty estimate metrics are robust to OOD and distributional shift is Fig 5c and 5d.
 In these figures, all methods were trained using the Kaggle Diabetic Retinopathy (DR) Detection Challenge dataset, and tested on images taken from the APTOS Blindness Detection, which is from India.
 Though it is true that the APTOS dataset comes from a different country with different medical equipment, medical procedures and equipment tend to be standardized even across different countries.
 There is no reason to expect medical equipment from the United States to vary in any statistically significant way from those in India.
 Additionally, both the Kaggle and APTOS images were most likely taken under similar circumstances.
 It is not clear to the members of this group why the Kaggle and APTOS images must be neccessarily from different distributions or why a large distributional shift is expected among these two datasets.
 It follows that the members of this group do not believe the conclusion from Filos et al. that the uncertainty estimates are robust to OOD data and distributional shift.